The Secret Behind Passing the DMV Exam

 Repetition means reviewing and rereading information again and again until you have grasped the concept.
 Even if there is no right or wrong way to study, repetition usually does not work well when studying for your driver’s license.
 It is because repetition is based on passive learning.
 It may not be effective.
 It also takes time

 Active learning is the opposite.
-It is a method in which you are actively or experientially involved in the learning process.
+It is a method in which you are actively involved in the learning process.

 Discussing safe driving or traffic rules with peers or parents is one example of active learning.
 Discussions triggers deeper thinking and allows you to describe things in your own words.
 That kind of knowledge sticks better.